Albany ward (local government)

-Albany Ward is an Auckland Council ward which elects two councillors and covers the Hibiscus and Bays and Upper Harbour Local Boards.
+The Albany ward is an Auckland Council ward which elects two councillors and covers the area of the Hibiscus and Bays and Upper Harbour local boards.
 The two councillors are currently John Watson and Victoria Short for the 2025-2028 term.

 Demographics

 Albany ward covers 179.74 km2 and had an estimated population of as of with a population density of people per km^{2}.